VincentPT/spy/README.md

 [![Spy Framework Overview](https://github.com/VincentPT/spy/blob/master/doc/images/SpyFramework.PNG)](https://github.com/VincentPT/spy)

 For the main purpose of visualize debuging in a project in development stage, the spy engine was created.
-Besides that, we can also use the Framework for bug fixing while the host process is running, spying or even hacking.
+Besides that, we can also use the Framework for bug fixing, spying or even hacking while the host process is running.

 ### Prerequisites
 * Windows (only support for Window)